Table Of Contents

 - If you believe your landlord has violated the lease or a state law, you can try to discuss the situation in a calm manner and propose a resolution that works for both parties.

-If you’re unable to resolve the situation on your own, having an attorney write a letter or make a call on your behalf can save both parties the extra time, stress and expense associated with going to court.
+If you’re unable to resolve the situation on your own, having a lawyer write a letter or make a call on your behalf can save both parties the extra time, stress and expense associated with going to court.

 While everyone wants to avoid a long, drawn out eviction process, it’s important that you keep record, should you end up in front of a judge.